robang74/redfishos/forum/todo/recovery-image-refactoring.md

 I have not tested it yet.
 If you do, you will do it at your own risk.

----

-**UPDATE #8**

-The recovery image, also in 4.5.0.21, have the following shortcomings:
+The recovery image, also in 4.5.0.21, has the following shortcomings.

 1. the `/bin/bash` is missing but can be replaced in this way: